 These healthy no bake peanut butter and chocolate oat bars are so addictive with their chewy base and crunchy peanut topping.
-They are loaded with nutritional powerhouse ingredients like, medjool dates, peanut butter, oats and cacao powder.
+They are loaded with powerhouse ingredients like, dates, peanut butter, oats and cacao powder.

 My 3 year old son really enjoyed making these with me and often requests to make bars and balls because they are just so easy to make.
 We shove everything in the food processor and within minutes you have happiness in the form of a dough!
 We can just make them in to balls OR bars.